xmake-io/xmake-gendoc/doc/en-us/api/builtin_variables/var_reg.md

 ---
-isapi: true
+api: true
 key: var_reg
 name: ${reg}
+version: 2.1.5
+refer: winos_registry_query
 ---

 ### ${anchor:var_reg}

-Get the value of the windows registry configuration item
+#### Get the value of the windows registry configuration item

 Get the value of an item in the registry by `regpath; name`: